-The DMV’s primary concern is that the driver’s medical condition may affect their physical control of a motor vehicle.
+The DMV’s primary concern is that a driver’s medical condition or disorder may affect their physical control of a motor vehicle.
 The DMV is equally concerned however, when a person’s treatment of a medical condition may affect their ability to drive.
 For example, prescription medications legitimately taken to treat a medical condition may impair that person’s ability to drive.
-Essentially any medical condition or the treatment thereof that can endanger the safety of the motoring public will be a concern for the DMV.
+Essentially any medical condition, or the treatment thereof, that can endanger the safety of the motoring public will be a concern for the DMV.

-What medical conditions does the DMV focus on?
 The DMV is not limited in its ability to investigate medical conditions.
-The basic truth is the DMV will be concerned about ANY medical or physical ailment or disorder that could affect the public safety.
+The basic truth is the DMV will be concerned about ANY medical, physical, or mental ailment or disorder that could impact the public safety.
 Some of the more common issues that cause a DMV suspension are:

 - Lapse of Consciousness or Control (whether driving or not)

 - Epilepsy or Seizure Disorder

 - Cardiac or Cardio-vascular Disorders

 - Kidney or Liver Disorders